catseye/The-Dossier/article/Perspective on Text Adventures.md

 the [Text Adventures of Note](Text%20Adventures%20of%20Note.md) and [Text Adventure Classics](Text%20Adventure%20Classics.md).
 This is more of a memoir (or something) than a curational list.
+At any rate, expect it to be a bit rambly.

 I grew up in the 80's.
 I had a Commodore 64.
 I really liked video games.
 I wanted to write my own video games, but BASIC was too slow.
 So when I